jmettraux/aachen/src/aaa__title_page.md

 B/X
 : clarity

+Wolves of God
+: by Kevin Crawford, openness

 Gallant & Bold
-: by John Grümph.
+: by John Grümph, abilities on their heads

-Wolves of God
-: by Kevin Crawford.

 <hr/>